-Getting a chance to interview for a job that you really want is great, but the interview is also the point at which most people falter.
+Getting a chance to interview for a job that you really want is great, but the interview is also the point at which most people go wrong.
 The main reason for that is that we tend to take interviews for granted and don’t prepare for them enough.
-After all, you’ve got to prep a little to stand out among the many hundred people applying and interviewing for that job.

 Here are five things you absolutely must do ahead of your job interview:

-4. Plan your trip: Planning your trip is more important than you think.
-Being late to an interview is nearly as bad as not showing up at all.
+Planning your trip is more important than you think.
+Arriving late to an interview is nearly as bad as not showing up at all.
 So, while there is room for unexpected traffic and unavoidable circumstances, you want to at least know your way around and leave well ahead of time to avoid being late.

-5. Practice: Practice makes perfect, and there’s no exception to that rule as far job interviews are concerned.
-Right from your attire and body language to commonly asked interview questions and answers, take the help of your colleagues and friends to get some practice.
+Practice makes perfect, and there’s no exception to that rule as far job interviews are concerned.
+Right from what you choose to wear and your body language to the commonly asked interview questions and their answers, take the help of your colleagues and friends to get some practice.

 You may like to read this